OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/understanding-performance-team-types.md

 Thanks to the research team at DORA, we have access to a [model of technical and cultural capabilities](https://dora.dev/research/) we can use to direct our continuous improvement activity.

 The goal isn't to adopt every item like a checklist; it's [not a maturity model](/blog/devops-uses-capability-not-maturity).
-Instead, you can use the model to find practices that will help you improve your current circumstances.
+Instead, you can use it as a map to find practices and techniques that will help you improve based on your current circumstances.

-For example, if you find it hard to create automated integration tests because it's difficult to create the right application state, you might need the *test data management* capability.
+For example, if you find it hard to create automated integration tests because the application state causes failures, you might benefit from the *test data management* capability.

 The [2023 State of DevOps Report](https://dora.dev/research/2023/) provides another way to examine and improve your performance.
-Using four team types based on a combination of:
+The report has 4 descriptive team types based on a combination of 3 performance measures:

 - Software delivery performance
 - Operational performance
 - User-centricity

+These types are useful as they provide a way to identify with different characteristics and understand their strengths and weaknesses.

 ## Why clusters are useful

-The software delivery performance clusters have been a feature of the State of DevOps Report for years.
-Teams can be divided into groups based on throughput and stability.
+Clustering has been a feature of the State of DevOps report for a long time.
+The software delivery performance clusters group teams based on throughput and stability.
 This usually results in low, medium, high, and elite performance clusters.

-Although clustering is a statistical exercise, it provides personas you can use to think about how you delivery your own software.
-You can assess your own performance and compare yourself to the clusters in the reports.
-Knowing that there are safety-critical and regulated industries represented in the elite cluster provides inspiration that you can also achieve this level of performance.
+Although clustering is a statistical exercise, it provides personas you can use to think about how you deliver your software.
+You can assess your performance by comparing your metrics to the clusters in the reports.

+Knowing that there are safety-critical and regulated industries represented in the elite cluster also provides inspiration that you can also achieve this level of performance.
+The culture and practices in the DORA model aren't compromises to these concerns; they make you safer and more compliant.

 In the 2022 report, [descriptive clusters](https://octopus.com/blog/new-devops-performance-clusters#the-sdo-performance-clusters) were introduced.
-Instead of providing a continuum of performance levels, the descriptive groups provided situational performance based on software delivery and operational performance.
+Instead of providing a continuum of performance levels, the descriptive groups provided situational examples based on software delivery and operational performance.

 Instead of aiming for elite performance, the descriptive clusters let you assess the needs of the software and match it with an appropriate performance level.
-For example, a team searching with product/market fit could sacrifice reliability to increase their experimentation.
+For example, a team searching with product/market fit might sacrifice reliability to increase their rate of experimentation.

 You can use performance and descriptive clusters as lenses through which you can critique your own practices.